Mexican director Guillermo del Toro to release illustrated book

-NEW YORK (Reuters) - Mexican writer-director Guillermo del Toro is releasing an illustrated book of notes and drawings from his private journals and filmmaking diaries, his publisher said on Friday.
+NEW YORK, Oct 4 (Reuters) - Mexican writer-director Guillermo del Toro is releasing an illustrated book of notes and drawings from his private journals and filmmaking diaries, his publisher said on Friday.

 The 256-page book, written with author and filmmaker Marc Scott Zicree, takes readers on a tour of Bleak House, the director’s second home and working office, and includes a series of interviews in which he discusses his graphic inspirations, storytelling and film analysis.